-Hacking is a fact of life for business and consumers alike.
-Often, leaked data surfaces and is sold to miscreants—hackers, shady government organizations, and other bad actors—on the Dark Web.
+Hacking is a fact of life for businesses and consumers alike.
+Often, leaked data surfaces and is sold to miscreants–hackers, shady government organizations, and other bad actors–on the Dark Web.

-TechRepublic's smart person's guide is a routinely updated "living" precis about how the Dark Web works, the content that populates the encrypted internet, and the encryption tools needed to safely navigate the network.
+TechRepublic’s cheat sheet is a routinely updated “living” precis about how the Dark Web works, the content that populates the encrypted internet, and the encryption tools needed to safely navigate the network.

 - What is the Dark Web?
 Much like the internet–or clearnet–that billions of people access every day from mobile and desktop devices, the Dark Web is a network of websites, forums, and communication tools like email.
 What differentiates the Dark Web from the clearnet is that users are required to run a suite of security tools that help anonymize web traffic.
 The Dark Web is used for both nefarious and reputable purposes.
 Criminals exploit the network’s anonymity to sell guns, drugs, and humans, while organizations like the UN and Facebook use encryption to protect dissidents in oppressive countries.